-Mid-Year Graduation for Seniors Students may be eligible to complete graduation requirements by the end of the first term of the senior year: • The application with parent signature must be filed with the school principal no later than the first 10 days of school in the senior year.
-The application can be downloaded from the UCPS Secondary Education website. • The school principal will appoint a standing committee each year to examine all requests for accelerated graduation and make a final recommendation as to the validity of the request.
+- The application with parent signature must be filed with the school principal no later than the first 10 days of school in the senior year.
+The application can be downloaded from the UCPS Secondary Education website. - The school principal will appoint a standing committee each year to examine all requests for accelerated graduation and make a final recommendation as to the validity of the request.
 School level recommendations for early graduation are subject to Superintendent level approval.